Contact Info

 Raw Data Tools - Latency Adjustment Tool

 This delay can cause position errors when it is large enough, because Hydromagic is using timestamps of incoming data to calculate the positions of soundings received between position updates.
-The higher the speed of the vessel during the survey, the larger these errors can become.
+The faster the vessel during the survey, the larger these errors can become.
 To calculate this error, you can multiply the delay in seconds by the speed in meters per second.
-This means that when surveying at a speed of 5 kilometers per hour, an error of 14 centimeters can occur if there is a delay of 100 milliseconds (0.100 second) in the received and processed data.
+This means that when surveying at a speed of 5 kilometers per hour, a 100 millisecond (0.100 second) delay can cause a 14-centimeter error.

 When you have the option to measure this delay, you can enter it in the plugin settings.
-In case you discover the delay after the survey is completed, you can use the latency adjustment tool to correct it afterwards.
+If you discover the delay after the survey is completed, you can use the latency adjustment tool to correct it afterward.

-The latency adjustment tool is part of the "Sounding Wizard" and can be found on the raw data processing tools page.
+The latency adjustment tool is part of the "Sounding Wizard" is located on the raw data processing tools page.
 To start the position editor, just click the "Latency..." button in the "Latency" section as shown below:

 The latency adjustment tool can be found on the data correction page of the Sounding Wizard